1CB/node-pkg-patch/README.md

 # node-pkg-patch
-Updated patch &amp; binaries to be used to compile for latest Node version by rebasing.
+Updated patch &amp; binaries to be used to compile using @vercel/pkg for latest Node version by rebasing.